Shehu-Muhammad/Shehu-Muhammad/README.md

 - 👯 I’m looking to collaborate on some larger projects in the future.
 - 🤔 I’m looking for help with my current project's inclusiveness.
 - 💬 Ask me about some of my projects on GitHub.
-- 📫 How to reach me: email: Shehumuhammad@my.ccsu.edu
+- 📫 How to reach me: email: shehuaamuhammad@gmail.com
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: The real name for a hashtag is an octothorpe.